SergiiDudkin/ChemicalStructureEditor/README.md

 Please use `Cmd` key instead of `Ctrl`.

 # Roadmap
-* Arrows, lines and simple SVG shapes
+* Adjustable canvas and zooming
 * Text and its formatting
 * Charges and radicals
 * Templates, including the custom ones